rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 ### Languages

-- Html: Used for the site structure.
+- HTML: Used for the site structure.
 - CSS: Used for adding styles to the website.
-- Javascript: Used to add the games interactive features.
+- Javascript: Used to add the website interactive features.
 - Python: Used to handle the backend functionality.

 ### Libraries